javascript-tutorial/zh.javascript.info/1-js/11-async/01-callbacks/article.md

 ```

 In the code above:
-1. We load `1.js`, then if there's no error.
+1. We load `1.js`, then if there's no error...
-2. We load `2.js`, then if there's no error.
+2. We load `2.js`, then if there's no error...
 3. We load `3.js`, then if there's no error -- do something else `(*)`.

 As calls become more nested, the code becomes deeper and increasingly more difficult to manage, especially if we have real code instead of `...` that may include more loops, conditional statements and so on.